h3xcat/nixie-clock-fw/README.md

 # Disclaimer

 I cannot guarantee this will work with other hardware versions, and I would strongly advise you not to try.
-Using this firmware with other hardware version(other than HW2.0) might cause damage to the shield.
+Using this firmware with other hardware versions(other than HW2.0) might cause damage to the shield or the arduino.

+# Current Features

+* Timezones with DST (DST can be set to None, EU, or US modes)
+* GPS synchronization (detects baud rate by itself, should be compatible with most GPS modules using NMEA protocol)
+* Anti cathode poisoning (Various modes and customizable intervals)
+* Display Interface (Gives easy control over the nixie tubes)
+* RTTL player (Functional but not incorporated)

 # TODO